medik8s/docs/faq.md

 No.  While Medik8s can take advantage of hardware watchdogs and/or BMCs, it also has options for shared-nothing recovery.

+## Does medik8s work on bare metal only?
+No. medik8s operators can work on any platform, unless specified otherwise by a specific remediator.

 ## Do all nodes need to be treated the same?

 No.  The Node Healthcheck configuration includes a node selector, so you can